Introduction

 This file exists in root directory of our project.
 It contains entry command of our service.

-web: gunicorn config.wsgi:application release: python manage.py migrate --noinput
+release: django-admin migrate --noinput

 Here web